My favorite sour cream potato salad with bacon and dill and without mayo.

 This is a potato salad without mayo, which I think makes a wonderful change from the delicious but rather heavy potato salads with mayonnaise.
 The sour cream and the apple cider vinegar give the potato salad with bacon a slightly tangy flavor, which I absolutely love.

-- Add the apple cider vinegar, mustard, sugar, salt and pepper to taste.
+- Add the apple cider vinegar, mustard, sugar, salt, and pepper to taste.
 Stir well again and fold in the chopped dill.

 Pour the sour cream dressing over the potatoes, add the bacon bits and stir well but carefully, you don’t want to break the potatoes.

-You can serve the sour cream potato salad immediately or place in the fridge (covered) for later.
+You can serve the sour cream potato salad immediately or place it in the fridge (covered) for later.
 Bring to room temperature before serving.